zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

 Interrupt priority is set using the *prio* parameter of :c:func:`irq_connect()`.

-The number of available priorities are:
+The range of available priorities is different if using Zero Latency Interrupts (ZLI) or not.

+When not using ZLI:

-* 1 to 2 (2 is the number of implemented bits – 1) when not using
+* 2 to 2\ :sup:`n`\ -2, where *n* is the number of implemented bits
-  Zero Latency Interrupts
+  (e.g. 2 to 14 for 4 implemented bits)

+* Interrupt locking is done by setting :envvar:`BASEPRI` to 2, setting exceptions 4, 5, 6, and 11 to priority 1, and setting all other exceptions,
+  including interrupts, to a lower priority (2+).

+When using ZLI:

-* 2 to n (n is the number of implemented bits – 1) when using Zero Latency Interrupts (eg. 2 to 7 for 3 implemented bits)
+* 3 to 2\ :sup:`n`\ -2, where *n* is the number of implemented bits
+  (e.g. 3 to 6 for 3 implemented bits)

-Interrupt locking is done by setting :envvar:`BASEPRI` to 1, setting exceptions 4, 5, 6, and 11 to priority 0, and setting all
+* Interrupt locking is done by setting :envvar:`BASEPRI` to 3, setting exceptions 4, 5, 6, and 11 to priority 1, setting ZLI interupts to priority 2
-other exceptions, including interrupts, to a lower priority (1+).
+  and setting all other exceptions, including interrupts, to a lower priority (3+).

+NOTE:

+The hard fault exception is always kept at priority 0 so that it is allowed to occur while handling another exception.

+NOTE:

+The PendSV exception is always installed at the lowest priority available, and that priority level is thus not avaialble to other exceptions and interrupts.

 Interrupt Tables
 ----------------